dheereshagrwal/colored-icons/README.md

 # Colored Icons Library

-The Colored Icons Library is a collection of brand logos and tech stack logos.
-It's a handy resource to easily add brand icons to your projects without the hassle of manual attribution.
+Add a cdn and see the magic.
+No `npm` bullshit, just use the simple `<i>` tag.
+It is a collection of brand logos and tech stack logos.
+It's super useful for slapping those awesome icons onto your projects without having to deal with all that boring attribution stuff.

 ## Demo